Mitchell456/Group2/README.md

-# Group2
+# Group Project
-This repository contains the project for the dedicated group2
+This repository contains the project for the dedicated group